Checking Your Blood Pressure

 What do the numbers mean?

 There's no single cut-off between healthy and unhealthy blood pressure.
-The American Heart Association (AHA) and the National Heart, Lung, and Blood Institute identify "prehypertension" as blood pressure that falls between 120-139/80-89.
-And, as a general guideline, 140/90 or higher qualifies as high blood pressure, or hypertension.
-The AHA then breaks high blood pressure up into two stages: Stage 1 is 140-159/90-99, and Stage 2 is anything 160/100 or higher.
+The American Heart Association (AHA) and the National Heart, Lung, and Blood Institute identify "prehypertension" as blood pressure that falls between 120-129 over less than 80.
+And, as a general guideline, 130-139 over 80-89 or higher qualifies as high blood pressure, or hypertension (Stage 1).
+The AHA breaks high blood pressure up into two stages: Stage 2 is anything 140 or higher/90 or higher.
 Depending on your situation, you may use yet a different benchmark.
-For instance, doctors urge most patients with diabetes to aim for a pressure that's less than 130/80.

 Why does my child's blood pressure need to be checked?

 High blood pressure isn't just a disease for older people.
 In recent years, a younger generation of Americans, including children in their teenage years, has seen its blood pressure rise as a growing number of them become overweight.
 According to a study in JAMA, the average blood pressure of American children and adolescents has risen over the last ten years, leading to a greater risk of developing hypertension later in life.
 Researchers blame the higher blood pressure readings on lack of exercise, poor eating habits, and excess weight.
 For this reason, federal guidelines recommend blood pressure checks for children age 3 and older during routine office visits (at least yearly).

 Why do I need to check my blood pressure?

 If you have high blood pressure, you may need to check your pressure every day, not just every time you see your doctor.
 Daily at-home measurements can help you track the effectiveness of your treatments.
 And because blood pressure can change from day to day (and even hour to hour), daily testing can give you a more accurate idea of your typical pressure.